L3ad Solutions

 This pillar is the framework we use with every Florida service-business client.
 Four systems, in priority order, with the parts that have actually changed called out.

-Highest leverage.
+Highest impact.
 The settings on your GBP plus the activity you put into it determine 50%+ of your local-pack ranking outcome.

 The work splits into setup and maintenance.
 Setup is one-time: pick the right primary category, set accurate service-area boundaries, fill out every field, complete the services list, upload 30+ real photos.
 Maintenance is forever: weekly posts, monthly photo uploads, Q&A coverage, review responses within 48 hours.